 The Problem: Bugs!
 A whole gutter insect infestation.
 Where there is moisture, they tend to follow it.
 Mosquitoes love to lay their eggs in the still gutter waters.
 Carpenter ants, roaches, and earwigs also adore your wet and moisture-filled gutters.
 Birds shall be attracted to the insects as well and before you know it you will have your very own ecosystem living in your forsaken gutter pipes.
 Soon after you’ll start sharing your food with them and giving them names.

 The Reason: If not cleaned regularly, leaves, twigs and other debris will build-up in your gutters.
 After some time there will be enough to completely clog the system, resulting in lots of still rainwater.
-Coincidentally, the mosquito’s heaven looks exactly like your clogged gutters filled with water that’s not moving.
+Coincidentally, the mosquito’s heaven looks exactly like your blocked and clogged gutters filled with water that’s not moving.
 It offers everything they need – moisture, food, and protection.

 The Solution: It is quite simple actually – clean your gutters regularly.
 Mosquitoes would surely visit you now and then, but without producing them a fancy place to live their numbers will surely be fewer.
 You can try different sonic repellents, LED light bulbs, electric fans, or any other bug-unfriendly gadget.
 If you want to go all green about it, plants like rosemary, marigolds, horsemint, sage, and catnip are nature’s version of a mosquito repellent.
 Your cat would be much grateful if you chose the last one.

 The Reason: When water constantly fall on the pavement, it will gradually wash away the soil under it.
 This can lead to sagging, cracking, and other types of issues to the driveway.
-Not such of an issue in the Summer, but when Winter comes and the temperatures decrease, that water will freeze and cause extra damage.
+Not much of an issue in the Summer, but when Winter comes and the temperatures decrease, that water will freeze and cause extra damage.

 The Solution: Direct the water elsewhere.
 If your downspout leads the rainwater directly to a sidewalk, fix it.
 Make sure no water is falling from the edges of the gutters as well.
 If it is already cracked and sagging, try filling it with sand and sealing it with concrete.
 Another option is to install trenches along the driveway to drench the redundant water.

-The Problem: When excessive water falls from your gutters and doesn’t damage your driveway, nor leaks in the basement, the next thing it reaches is your lawn and garden.
+The Problem: When excessive waterfalls from your gutters and doesn’t damage your driveway, nor leaks in the basement, the next thing it reaches is your lawn and garden.
 Water might be good for grass and vegetables, but over-watering them is not.
-Moreover, if the plants die and their root system falls apart, you risk soil erosion and turning your once green lawn into a dessert scene or a muddy living place for pigs.
+Moreover, if the plants die and their root system falls apart, you risk soil erosion and turning your once-green lawn into a dessert scene or a muddy living place for pigs.

 The Reason: Too much water reaches the soil and floods it.
 It drowns any plants you might have.
 It even kills the grass and smaller trees.
 This further changes the soil, making it unfit for any plants and flowers.
 The water, not having anywhere to run trough, piles up and forms big puddles, transforming your previously beautiful garden into a swamp.